open5e/open5e/source/monsters/monsters_a-z/S/shambling-mound.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Multiattack**: The shambling mound makes two slam attacks.
 If both
-attacks hit a Medium or smaller target, the target is grappled (escape
+attacks hit a Medium or smaller target, the target is :ref:`srd:grappled` (escape
 DC 14), and the shambling mound uses its Engulf on it.

 **Slam**: *Melee